Morgan le Fay (Marvel Comics)

 Morgan le Fay is a supervillain appearing in American comic books published by Marvel Comics.
-The character, created by Stan Lee and Joe Maneely, is loosely based on the Morgan le Fay of Arthurian legend.
+The character, created by Stan Lee and Joe Maneely, is based on the Morgan le Fay of Arthurian legend.
 In this version of the character, Morgan le Fay belongs to the species of humanoid magical beings called fairies, who are born with supernatural powers, and is the half-faerie half-sister of the mythic King Arthur.
 Her elven heritage granted her immortality, and she used this time to master the mystic arts.
 She occasionally tries to take over the world.
 She has been an opponent of The Avengers, and in the 1970s, she appeared in the original Spider-Woman comic acting as a foe of Jessica Drew, while opposed by a reincarnation of her "ancient foe" Magnus.
 She is a former lover of Doctor Doom (the father of her daughter Caroline), and was a member of the Darkholders for a time.

 Morgan le Fay has been described as one of Marvel's most notable and powerful female villains.

 The character was portrayed by Jessica Walter in the 1978 television film Dr. Strange.
-Elizabeth Hurley portrayed the character in the third season of the Hulu Marvel Cinematic Universe streaming television series Runaways.
+Elizabeth Hurley portrayed the character in the third season of the Hulu streaming television series Runaways.

 Publication history

-Morgan le Fay first appeared in Atlas Comics in Black Knight #1 (May 1955), written by Stan Lee and illustrated by Joe Maneely.
+Morgan le Fay first appeared in Black Knight #1 (May 1955) from Atlas Comics, written by Stan Lee and illustrated by Joe Maneely.
 After the Black Knight series ended in 1956, she was eventually reintroduced into Marvel Comics in Spider-Woman #2 (May 1978).